Leader-board/St-Andrews/Fall 2020/amhQA.md

 Some random Q/A from the Andrew Melville 2020-2021 Facebook chat that may be helpful for everyone.
-All rights reserved to the original contributors.
-Don't take this as gospel rather than helpful advice as there is no guarantee that these answers are accurate.
+All rights reserved to the original contributors. **You should treat this as  helpful advice as there is no guarantee that these answers are accurate.**

 ## If we order something during quarantine will it be delivered to our room?